lubomir-angelov/ai_co_scientist/README.md

 This is how Git pulls down the exact commit of OctoTools we’re pinned to.

 If you skip this step, vendor/octotools exists but is empty-ish.

-That’s the #1 “why is my import failing?” confusion with submodules.
+In that case the imports will start failing.

 # Updating OctoTools to a newer upstream commit